elliotbonneville/elliotbonneville.github.io/_posts/2018-11-5-how-to-be-a-javascript-contractor.md

 However, the future is not a person, so, to be honest, I have no idea what it holds.
 My plans, however, are pretty straightforward: make money using the development skills and experience that I've picked up over the past ten or so years.

 I've learned since I took that first contracting job, though, that freedom is deceptive.
 Working a 9-5 is certainly not free.
 Being a freelance contractor, however fun that might sound, is also not free.
 To be free, you need to unlock your time worked from your dollars made. 🔓

+> To be free, you need to unlock your time worked from your dollars made.

 Right now, I'm still trying to figure out what that looks like, from a business perspective.
 I'm considering a few options.